 - Preheat oven to 350°F (177°C).
 Line baking sheets with parchment paper or silicone baking mats.
 Set aside.

-- Roll cookie dough into balls, about 1.5 Tablespoons of dough per cookie, and arrange 3 inches apart on the baking sheets.
+- Roll cookie dough into balls, about 1.5 Tablespoons of dough per cookie (I like using this medium cookie scoop), and arrange 3 inches apart on the baking sheets.
 Bake for 12-13 minutes or until lightly browned on the sides.
 The centers will look soft.

 - Remove from the oven and allow cookies to cool on the baking sheet for 5 minutes before transferring to a wire rack to cool completely.